codebytes/codebytes.github.io/_posts/2023-03-26-marp-create-presentations-with-markdown.md

 ## Marp Template

 I've created a [marp-slides-template](https://github.com/codebytes/marp-slides-template), which provides a minimal template to create a Marp site that can be built and published on GitHub Pages.
 This template comes with a GitHub Pages / Actions workflow, allowing you to easily build and publish your Marp presentation on GitHub Pages.
 With this template, you can quickly create and customize your presentation, preview it in Visual Studio Code using the Marp extension, and then share it with the world by publishing it to GitHub Pages.
-You can [use the template](https://github.com/codebytes/marp-slides-template/generate) by clicking on the link or visiting the repo and clicking on the "Use this template" button.
+You can [use the template](https://github.com/codebytes/marp-slides-template/generate) by clicking on the link or visiting the repository and clicking on the "Use this template" button.

 ## Conclusion